jsmon/jsmon/README.md

 # James Simon
 I make websites, APIs and other tools with [TypeScript](https://github.com/microsoft/TypeScript) / JavaScript, [Node.js](https://github.com/nodejs/node), [React.js](https://github.com/facebook/react), [Next.js](https://github.com/vercel/next.js), and more.

-I prefer backend web development using Node.js and TypeScript because I don't have to worry about CSS (which I'm not great at)
+I prefer backend web development using Node.js and TypeScript because I like working with data and not having to worry about how anything looks.

 The best project I've made is [a to-do list](https://todite.vercel.app/), so I'm definitely doing something wrong.